hoomand/weblog/content/posts/2021-06-27--Piano_In_The_Time_Of_Corona.md

 `youtube: https://www.youtube.com/watch?v=pDngnRsWWMU`

 When I started in 2020/10/15, about 8 month ago as of this writing, I couldn't even play 5 keys in order properly; and today I can play some mini pieces.
-It's still day 1 and I am sure I play worse than a kid still, but I am happy with my progress, just one hour a day.
+It's still day one and I am sure that I play worse than a kid, but I am happy with my progress, just one hour a day.

-I'll continue my practice as I found playing piano a great hobby that contributes to my feeling of self worth and life balance.
-Hopefully you will see a lot more progress and more interesting pieces on my channel [Piano Escape](https://www.youtube.com/channel/UCtg1KNM6GkZtMStdayWtaUA).
+I'll continue my practice as I found playing piano a great hobby that contributes to my feeling of self worth and inner peace.
+Hopefully you will see a lot more progress and more interesting pieces on my channel [Piano Escape](https://www.youtube.com/channel/UCtg1KNM6GkZtMStdayWtaUA) as I learn more.